 These settings are for the servers that play the roles of AWS base station and message switching system that connects to the Global Telecommunication System (GTS).
-The commands "Base Station" and "Message Switching" are used to switch between the two server settings.
-Details required should be obtained from the respective servers' administrators and then entered.
-Multiple servers can be configured where AWS sites are connected to different base station servers.
+The commands Base Station and Message Switching are used to switch between the two server settings.
+Details required for the server settings should be obtained from the servers' administrators and then entered.
+Multiple servers can be configured where more than one base station or message switching system is used.

-Click Save to effect the changes.
+Click Add New to effect the changes.

-The details should be entered as follows:
+The details should be entered as follows;